Kractero/hare/src/lib/posts/gotissues.md

 ```
 This will generate the html sheet, named 9003samazinglistofcards.html.
 Essentially how this sheet will work is that when you open it up in a browser with containerise, you can click the Link to Card button, then spam enter all the way down.
 Each click will open an issue choice up, answer it, then close it.

-### <a id="browser" name="browser"></a> gi-browser
+### <a id="browser" name="browser"></a> Hare
 I have been on an endless hunt of making gotIssues more usable to the average farmer.
 It even came to the point of an unsigned executable that antiviruses would cry about.
 Nevertheless, you can now access and use gotIssues through the browser, and circumvent the normal pain point of waiting for it to finish by answering the issues immediately after it starts running.

-1. <a href="https://kractero.github.io/gi-browser/" rel="noopener noreferrer" target="_blank">Visit the site.</a>
+1. <a href="https://hare.vercel.app/tools/gotissues/" rel="noopener noreferrer" target="_blank">Visit the gotIssues tool.</a>

-2. Fill in your main nation's name.
+2. Fill in your main nation's name in the user agent field.
 This is required so NationStates knows who is making the requests.

-3. If all your puppets have the same password, put it into the Shared Password field.
-Then, list all your puppets in the textarea following this example:
+3. If all your puppets have the same password, put it into the Password field.
+Then, list all your puppets in the puppets textarea following this example:
 ```
 nation name
 Kazakhstan